Jon Miller (TV presenter): Early life

-Born in Southend-on-Sea, Essex, in 1921, Miller was a cousin of classical violinist Yehudi Menuhin.
-His mother, Edie, was a concert pianist and his father, Jack, established a chain of kiosks and shops in London selling tobacco, sweets and fishing tackle.
+Miller was born in Southend-on-Sea, Essex in 1921.
+His mother, Edie, was a concert pianist, his father, Jack, was a shopkeeper and Yehudi Menuhin, the violinist, was a cousin.
+Miller's upbringing on the English South coast began a life-long interest in marine life.

-Miller was brought up in London and on the West Sussex coast where, at the family's holiday home, an early fascination for marine life was nurtured.

 Career

 Miller attended Bedales School and studied photography at the Reimann School in London between 1939 and 1941.
 In World War II he served in the RAF as an aerial photographer.

-In 1947 he volunteered for the brigade working on the post-war Yugoslav Youth Railway construction project.
-He then worked for his father's retail business and was also employed by the Zoological Society of London to stock the aquarium at London Zoo.
-This involved travelling to the Soviet Union, Madeira, the West Indies, Mauritius and the Azores.
+In 1947 he volunteered for reconstruction work on the Yugoslav Youth Railway.
+He then worked for his father's retail business, and travelled abroad extensively as a specimen collector for the Zoological Society of London.

-Miller worked, as a naturalist, for the BBC on the Johnny Morris show Animal Magic (in one episode putting a snake on Morris' head).
-He was hired in 1962 by Southern Television and appeared in its regional news magazine Day by Day, talking each week about a different animal.

-Also at Southern, Miller was spotted by Jack Hargreaves on a 1965 April Fool's Day edition of the children's magazine programme Three Go Round, demonstrating how Beatle wigs were supposedly made from the hairs of beetles' legs.
-Hargreaves recruited Miller to appear on How where he became known for his demonstrations of chemistry experiments.
-Fellow presenter Dinenage later recalled "He lived his life for explosions.
+His television career as a naturalist began with the show Animal Magic, and progressed to working on Southern Television.
+In the early 1960s, while living in Middleton-on-Sea in Sussex, Miller was spotted by Jack Hargreaves, then Deputy Programme Controller at Southern, who recruited him to appear on How.
+Miller's demonstrations of chemistry experiments became a major feature of the show.
+His fellow presenter Dinenage recalled, "He lived his life for explosions.
 He was never happier than when he was creating a big bang and those were the days before the health-and-safety police."

 Miller moved to Cornwall in 1969, and lived there after retirement.
-He appeared regularly in Westward Television's Westward Diary.
-How came to an ended in 1981 (although later revived without Miller).
+He appeared regularly on Westward Television.
 In his retirement Miller was a frequent letter-writer to newspapers and magazines.
-Answering the question as to why roosters crow in the morning in a 1998 edition of New Scientist, he explained that the dawn chorus was "probably largely territorial", adding, "... roosters do not always crow at dawn.
-If your questioner visits Cornwall on 11 August next year, she will be able to hear the dawn chorus, including the roosters, during the false dawn at the end of the total eclipse of the sun, which will occur during the middle of the day."

 Personal life

-Miller was married, in 1947, to Rita Hallerman and they had one son and two daughters.
+Miller was married to Rita Hallerman in 1947 and they had one son and two daughters.
 The marriage was dissolved and in 1965 he married again, to Cecily Power, with whom he had two more daughters.
 He died in Helston, Cornwall on 30 July 2008.